 BIBL 351.
-The Pentateuch - Exceptical studies in the Pentateuch.
+The Pentateuch - Excegetical studies in the Pentateuch.
 Attention is given to major theological concepts and narrative artistry.
 Satisfies the Old Testament elective in the Bible major.
 Prerequisite: BIBL 123.
 Offered periodically.
 Three semester hours.

 BIBL 352.
-Old Testament Devotional and Wisdom Literature -Exegetical studies in the devotional and wisdom literature of the Old Testament.
-Attention is given to the theological, philosophical, and worship-related themes of these books.
-Satisfies the Old Testament elective in the Bible major.
+Open Hearts and Upraised Hands: The Psalms and Prayer in the Old Testament - The nature of prayer and song in Israel will be explored from the Book of Psalms and from select passages elsewhere in the Old Testament.
+The poetry and piety of the Psalms will be highlighted.
+Satisfies the Old Testament elective in the Bible major and minor.
 Prerequisite: BIBL 123.
 Offered periodically.
 Three semester hours.